-2.2.2.8 SMC Responsibilities.
+- (a) Areas shall be the default level for SMC for all HF DSC distress calls.
+COMMCOM shall notify (by telephone, with follow-up via fax or message) the Area Command Center upon the receipt of all HF DSC distress calls. - (b) Sectors shall be the default level for SMC for all VHF-FM distress calls. - 2.2.2.6 Delegation of SMC.
+Areas may delegate SMC for HF DSC distress cases to no lower than the District level.
+Delegation should normally occur in those cases where the position of the distressed vessel is known. - 2.2.2.7 SMC Responsibilities.
 DSC is an internationally recognized distress alerting system, and, as such, DSC initiated distress calls shall be immediately placed in the "distress" emergency phase.
 The first priorities of the SMC are to determine if communications have been established with the distressed vessel, and to plot the distressed vessel's position, if known.
 For DSC distress cases outside of the U.S. area of SAR responsibility, the default SMC shall transfer SMC to the appropriate foreign RCC.
 If communications are established, and the distressed vessel is in the SMC's AOR, the case shall be prosecuted according to existing SAR policies and procedures.
-For districts coordinating MF DSC cases, the district should determine which sector will handle voice communications with the distressed vessel, as multiple sectors may have received and acknowledged the initial MF DSC distress alert.
 Usually, the sector in whose AOR the distressed vessel is located should be tasked to coordinate follow-up communications.
 If communications cannot be established, the SMC should use the vessel's MMSI to query the MMSI Database within MISLE and/or the Maritime Mobile Access and Retrieval System (MARS) database located on the ITU's website.
 The MMSI number can be used with either database to help determine the vessel's identity and any other possible means of contacting the vessel (such as an Inmarsat number).
 Where no communications are possible, but a position is provided via DSC that is inside the SMC AOR, assets should be dispatched to investigate as soon as possible.